Skip to content

 temp: 56478

-Do not let the Raspberry Pi stay at high temperatures (above 80 degrees Celsius) for long periods
+Do not allow the Raspberry Pi to remain at high temperatures (above 80 degrees Celsius) for extended periods.

 X.3 Installing Chinese Input Method on Raspberry Pi

-Execute the following command in the terminal to install the "Zhongzhou Yun" input method:
+Execute the following commands in the terminal to install the 'Zhongzhou Rime' input method:

 Bash